Affinities and Activities

 New to the church?
 Not so new?
 Looking for a way to make new friends or have a night out with the guys?
 Our monthly men's potluck group always welcomes newcomers interested in good food and good company.
 This group meets at church the first Sunday of each month.
 For more information contact Bill Paxson at iowapaxson(at)gmail(dot)com.

-This group of women loves to visit over a shared meal.
+This group of women love to visit over a shared meal.
 All women are welcome, and invited to bring a dish to share.

 Young Adults Group (20's & 30's)